How to Hire Full Stack Developers: What You Need to Know

 2. Back-End Skills

 To be considered a full-stack developer, a specialist should have a general scope of front-end skills and be able to work with the back end.
-The back-end language is not that important, instead it is the platform that matters.
+The back-end language is not that important.
+Instead, it is the platform that matters.
 For instance, it is important to distinguish the Java platform from the Java language.
-The Java platform can use different programming languages i.e., Java, Scala, and Kotlin, but they are all executed in JVM (Java Virtual Machine).
+The Java platform can use different programming languages, i.e., Java, Scala, and Kotlin, but they are all executed in JVM (Java Virtual Machine).

 Node.js Full-Stack Developers

-Node full stack developer skills:
+Node developer skills:

 • JavaScript Language